Advent: Day 5

 The Good Shepherd

-ReflectionThroughout John 10, Christ continually points to a few key realities.
-First, the true Shepherd knows his sheep and his sheep know him.
 He “calls them by name” and they “hear his voice” (John 10:3).
 Jesus says that “he goes before them, and the sheep follow him, for they know his voice” (John 10:4).
 The sheep (the elect) have a personal and integral relationship with their Shepherd!
 Jesus claims: “I am the Good Shepherd.
 I know my own, and my own know me, just as the Father knows me and I know the Father…” (John 10:14-15).
 God our Shepherd takes great ownership in our lives.
-He cares about the big things and the small things, and he guides in His way of righteousness for His glory.
+He cares about the big things and the small things, and He guides us in His way of righteousness for His glory.

 - What shepherd are you following?
-What effects your actions, words, and relationships on a daily basis?
+What guides your actions, words, and relationships on a daily basis?

-- Are you reading God’s Word on a daily basis, and abiding in Him?
+- Are you reading God’s Word and abiding in Him?
 Many of us long to hear God speak to us while we ignore the 66-book love letter He’s left for us.
 God’s Word is His favorite way of speaking to His sheep.
 Don’t ignore it.

 - Are you listening to God’s Spirit in prayer?
 Make sure your prayer time isn’t merely a list of requests this season.
 Intentionally plan time to pray, meditate on God’s Word, and listen to Him.